mo-adel007/blurr.so-hr/README.md

 # Blurr.so Technical Assessment

-This repository contains a full-stack Next.js application built as a technical assessment for Blurr.so.
+This repository contains a full-stack Next.js application built as a technical assessment for Blurr.so, inside of the AI you can find all the prompts

 ## Tech Stack